fresh-eggs/fresh-eggs.github.io/xband_post.md

 ```

-## Remote Code Execution Over a Phone Line in 2022
+## Arbitrary Code Execution on the SNES Over a Phone Line in 2022

 After spending a month or so hunting for bugs, I found a few but unfortunately nothing practically exploitable (more on that later).
 At this point, I decided it was time to revisit an _interesting_ ServerTalk MessageID I found in the source code.
 The MessageID in question was `msExecuteCode`.